-This program is designed for those who are interested in clinical practice at the master’s level.
+This program is designed for those who are interested in clinical counseling practice at the master’s level.
 In Illinois (and in many other states), completion of this program qualifies graduates to apply for licensure as a professional counselor (LPC and, later, LCPC).
-In addition, the program is recognized by the National Board of Certified Counselors.
-Its graduates qualify to apply for the National Certified Counselor (NCC) credential.
-This is a 60 semester-hour program that provides broad-based training in psychological assessment and intervention as well as in the theory and research that supports these practices.
-This program also provides appropriate preparation for those wishing to apply to PsyD and PhD programs in clinical psychology.
+This is a 60 semester-hour program that provides broad-based training in counseling assessment and intervention as well as in the theory and research that supports these practices.
+This program also provides appropriate preparation for those wishing to apply to PsyD and PhD programs in clinical or counseling psychology.
 Those planning to apply to PhD programs should ensure that they secure research experience within the program while they pursue their MA degree.

 The curriculum of the Clinical Psychology (Counseling Practice) satisfies the educational requirements for the professional counselor and clinical professional counselor licenses in Illinois, Roosevelt’s home state, and in many other states.
 Students are urged to check with the Board that oversees these licenses in the state in which they intend to practice after completing the degree to ensure that this curriculum satisfies the state’s requirements.
-(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors at this web address: www.nbcc.org/directory.)
+(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors by clicking here.)

 Some students may be admitted with undergraduate deficiencies.
 In such cases, undergraduate deficiencies may be taken concurrently with some graduate courses with the permission of the program director, but these courses will not earn graduate credit.

 Total program is 60 semester hours.
-This includes six semester hours of practicum experience, which may begin after the student has completed 48 semester hours or required program credit.
-The practicum consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
+This includes six semester hours of practicum/internship experience, which may begin after the student has completed 36 semester hours or required program credit.
+The term practicum and internship are often used interchangeably in the field.
+The internship consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
 This experience satisfies the requirements for professional counselor and clinical professional counselor licensure in Illinois, Roosevelt’s home state.
-As other states may have slightly different practicum requirements, students are urged to consult the Board that oversees these licenses in the state in which they intend to practice.
-The program’s practicum requirement will not be reduced, but additional practicum experiences can be added as elective credit, if necessary.
-(An index of State Licensing Boards can be found by visiting the National Board for Certified Counselors at this web address: www.nbcc.org/directory.)
+As other states may have slightly different internship requirements, students are urged to consult the Board that oversees these licenses in the state in which they intend to practice.
+The program’s practicum requirement will not be reduced, but additional internship experiences can be added as elective credit, if necessary.

-Given the time demands of the practicum experience, it is never possible for a student to maintain full-time employment during the semesters in which practicum is completed.
+Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during the semesters in which internship is completed.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500